CoNarrative/glujs-guide-built/the-view-model-in-full.md

 The naming pattern we use for a confirmation of a command is to call the first step the actual command ('removeAssets') and then the second step after being confirmed simply 'removeAssetsActual'.

-We are in fact looking into formalizing that as an automatic gluJS pattern - feed back is welcome.
+We are in fact looking into formalizing that as an automatic GluJS pattern - feed back is welcome.

 Finally, opening up a full pop-up window in which you have complete control - such as a wizard, a modal edit window, or a configuration screen - is done through then `open` function: